facebook pixel Skip to main content

 The Precious Stone Today

 The enduring allure of the garnet is evident today as expert jewelers craft one-of-a-kind pieces that highlight this red gem.
-From rings to pendants, and bracelets to earrings, the January birthstone draws attention thanks to its luxurious color and luster.

 There are about 20 known varieties of this gem group.
 Having been used for decor and rituals for over five thousand years by a number of civilizations on different continents, this beautiful gemstone continues to stir emotions and spark the imagination today.